← All resources

 Address is a fieldLocation is a control input

-API returns enrichmentSystem needs a signed verdict
+API returns enrichmentSystem needs a verified verdict

-Logs are enoughReceipts are required
+Logs are enoughOperational evidence records are required

 The deeper insight is that for traditional apps, location is context.
 For agents and autonomous systems, location becomes an instruction to act on.